michaeljsteel/NumBAT/docs/source/usage.rst

 Script Structure
 ----------------------------

-As will be seen in the tutorials below, most NumBAT scripts proceed with a standard
+As with our first example above, most |NUMBAT| scripts proceed with a standard structure:
-structure:
+ * importing |NUMBAT| modules
-  - defining materials
+ * defining materials
-  - defining waveguide geometries and associating them with material properties
+ * defining waveguide geometries and associating them with material properties
-  - solving electromagnetic and acoustic modes
+ * solving electromagnetic and acoustic modes
-  - calculating gain and other derived quantities
+ * calculating gain and other derived quantities

 The following section provides some information about specifying material properties and waveguide structures, as well as the key parameters for controlling the finite-element meshing.
-Information on how to add new structures to NumBAT is provided in :ref:`sec-newmesh-label`.
+Information on how to add new structures to |NUMBAT| is provided in :ref:`sec-newmesh-label`.

 Materials